Mouwrice/thesis-typst/measurements/measurement_methods.typ

 MediaPipe also has a different kind of Landmarks (`Landmark`), namely the World Landmarks (`WorldLandmark`).
 These try to map the regular Landmarks, which are a point in the video frame, to a point in space.
 With the center of the hips taken as origin.
 The axis remain the same but are scaled so that the `WorldLandmarks` are in line with the actual size of movement in the space.

 This section gives a complete overview on how the MediaPipe signal has been aligned to match the Qualisys signal and provide a proper measurement on accuracy.
 The entire section uses a measurement of the vertical position of the left wrist marker, taken from MediaPipe using regular `Landmarks` and the `FULL` model.
+A high level overview of all the alignment steps are shown in @alignment-chart.

+#figure(
+  caption: [The entire alignment process of the MediaPipe signal to the Qualisys signal.],
+  placement: none)[
+  #image(width: 100%, "../images/alignment_chart.svg")
+] <alignment-chart>

+==== Axis Rearrangement

 The output from the recordings are time series that can be plotted.
 The output from the measurements is read and without any processing plotted to a line plot in @left_wrist_axis_z_positions_base.
 On the horizontal axis is time in seconds.
 On the vertical axis is the value of the point in time in millimeter. @left_wrist_axis_z_positions_base shows a clear mismatch in axis.
 Plotted is the z-axis from both capture systems.
 But as mentioned, in MediaPipe the z-axis is the depth and not the vertical axis.